How To Increase Worker Safety and Product Quality

 FOD control in any manufacturing facility depends on a clean, well-organized work environment.
 Workers need designated areas for tools, storage and cleaning equipment.

-Planning for efficiency may involve removing unnecessary items, relocating benches, equipment, storage units and tool boxes to facilitate smooth workflow and logical sequencing.
-Shop floors should be painted a light color to allow easy identification of dirt/debris and also to facilitate cleaning.
-Designated spaces for cleaning equipment, trash containers, ladders, air hoses and toolboxes should be outlined and labeled on floors and walls.
+For example, efficient planning may involve removing unnecessary items.
+Relocate benches, equipment, storage units, and toolboxes to facilitate smooth workflow.
+Following OSHA housekeeping standards, shop floors should be painted a light color to allow easy identification of dirt/debris and also to facilitate cleaning.
+Outline and label designated spaces for cleaning equipment, trash containers, ladders, air hoses, and toolboxes on floors and walls.

 Believe it or not, some workers will claim that they didn’t clean up because they couldn’t find a broom.
-It is important to have everything returned to its place when the task is completed so that it can be found easily when needed.
+Accordingly, return everything to its place when the task is done.
+This way, everyone can find tools and equipment when needed.

 Many manufacturing companies have adopted the Five S’s of Housekeeping as an aid for workplace organization.
-It is a concept that can be adapted to meet the needs and level of involvement desired.
-The following outline is one derivation that has been used successfully:
+Adapt this concept to your facility’s needs.
+The following outline has proven successful:

 The Five S’s of Housekeeping